methakanb/taiwan-semiconductor-risk-thailand/README.md

 ## Project Status

-Completed as an independent research and portfolio project.
+Completed as an independent research project.

 Final report, datasets, code, and visualizations are included in this repository.